MuthuganeshD/MuthuganeshD/README.md

-- 👋 Hi, I’m @MuthuganeshD
+👋 Hey there, I’m @MuthuganeshD

-- 👀 I’m interested in web development
+💻 Passionate Web Developer with a strong foundation in front-end and back-end technologies

-- 🌱 I’m currently persuing B.Tech Information Technology as a Pre-Final year student
+🎓 B.Tech Information Technology Graduate

-- 📫 How to reach me muthuganeshd4512@gmail.com
+🚀 Eager to build impactful digital experiences and explore full-stack development

+📬 Let’s connect: muthuganeshd4512@gmail.com

 <!---
 MuthuganeshD/MuthuganeshD is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.